 Identify differences, similarities or changes related to simple, scientific ideas and processes.
 Use straightforward, scientific evidence to answer questions or to support their findings.
 Biology Identify and describe the functions of different parts of flowering plants: roots, stem, leaves and flowers.
-Understand Explore the requirements of plants for life and plants growth (air, light, water, nutrients from soil, and room pidilis to grow) and how they vary from plant to plant.
-Investigate the way in which water is transported within plants.
-Explore the role of flowers in the life cycle of State of the state of th flowering plants, including pollination, seed formation and seed dispersal.
+Understand • Explore the requirements of plants for life and plants growth (air, light, water, nutrients from soil, and room to grow) and how they vary from plant to plant.
+Investigate the way in which water is transported within plants. • Explore the role of flowers in the life cycle of flowering plants, including pollination, seed formation and seed dispersal.
 Understand Identify that animals, including humans, need the Lesson 1: Types of nutrition.
-I am beginning to identify that animals and animals, including humans, need the right types nutrition.
+I am beginning to identify that animals and right types and amounts of nutrition, that they cannot animals, including humans, need the right types nutrition.
 I humans make their own food and they get nutrition from am beginning to recognise the different types of nutrition.
 I what they eat. am beginning to recognise why humans need a range of Construct and interpret a variety of food chains, nutrients. identifying producers, predators and prey.
 Lesson 2: Amounts of nutrition.
 I am beginning to explain Identify that humans and some animals have what the right amount of nutrients are.
 I am beginning to skeletons and muscles for support, protection and understand at least one consequence of eating the wrong movement. amount of nutrients.
-I can identify similarities and differences Describe the simple functions of the basic parts of related to scientific processes. the digestive system in humans.
+I can identify similarities and differences • Describe the simple functions of the basic parts of related to scientific processes. the digestive system in humans.
 Lesson 3: Skeletons.
 I am beginning to recognise the three Identify the different types of teeth in humans and different types of skeleton.
-I am beginning to understand the their simple functions. differences between the skeleton types. mon simple forteners.
+I am beginning to understand the their simple functions. differences between the skeleton types.
 Lesson 4: Skeletons.
 I am beginning to recognise and name Key vocabulary: parts of the human skeleton.
 Nutrition, nutrients, carbohydrates, sugars, protein, Lesson 5: Functions of the skeleton.
 I am beginning to vitamins, minerals, fibre, fat, water, skeleton, bones, understand the functions of a skeleton.
 I am beginning to muscles, support, protect, move, skull, ribs, spine, identify different types of joints.
 I can ask relevant questions. muscles, joints

 Lesson 6: Muscles.
 I am beginning to understand why we have muscles and how they help us.

-Chemistr y Rocks and Soils

-Investigo materials

-Physics Compare how things move on different surfaces.
-Notice that some forces need contact between

-Understa

-moveme

-forces ar

-magnets

-Compare and group together a variety of a variety and the basis of whather they are

-everyday materials on the basis of whether they are attracted to a magnet, and identify some magnetic

-materials.
+Chemistry Rocks and Soils Investigate materials Compare and group together different kinds of rocks on the basis of their simple, physical properties.
+Relate the simple physical properties of some rocks to their formation (igneous or sedimentary).
+Describe in simple terms how fossils are formed when things that have lived are trapped within sedimentary rock.
+Recognise that soils are made from rocks and organic matter.
+Physics Understand movement, forces and magnets Compare how things move on different surfaces.
+Notice that some forces need contact between two objects, but magnetic forces can act at a distance.
+Observe how magnets attract or repel each other and attract some materials and not others.
+Compare and group together a variety of everyday materials on the basis of whether they are attracted to a magnet, and identify some magnetic materials.
 Describe magnets as having two poles.

-Predict whether two magnets will attract or repel

-each other, depending on which poles are facing.
+Predict whether two magnets will attract or repel each other, depending on which poles are facing.
+Understand light and seeing Recognise that they need light in order to see things and that dark is the absence of light.

-Understa

-and seei

 Notice that light is reflected from surfaces.